ieeesp2021sub/depcomm/README.md

 ## Usage
 ### Input
 1. Log file.
 The log file needs to be put into the folder ``input`` in the project home directory ``depcomm_python``
 2. Parameters including log file name and POI.
-They should be written to ``run.py`` in the project home directory ``depcomm_python``
 ### Command
-After configuring the input, directly execute the following command from the project home directory:<br/>
+After putting the log file into ``input``, directly execute the following command from the project home directory:<br/>

+	python run.py --logname "log_file_name" --poi "poi"

+For example, to run the unzipped example log file, it first should be input into ``input``, then execute the following command:

-	python run.py
+    python run.py --logname "leak_data.txt" --poi "10.10.103.10:38772->159.226.251.11:25"

 ### Data
 We adopt Sysdig to collect the system logs.
 This link shows how to install Sysdig: https://sysdig.com/opensource/sysdig/install/.
 Here is the user guide of Sysdig: https://github.com/draios/sysdig/wiki/Sysdig-User-Guide.